Saga-sanga/mizo-apologia/README.md

 ### The purpose

 Mizo Apologia is a website created to be a repository of Bible answers to questions concerning faith, religion and doctrine.
-The website is built for the Mizo community therefore the content might be unaccessable to non native speakers.
+The website is built for the Mizo community therefore the content might be inaccessable to non native speakers.

 Users should be able to: